intermine/im-docs/docs/system-requirements/software/java.rst

 Java
 ===========

 We recommend you use OpenJDK rather than Sun's JDK.
-There isn't much difference now between the two, as far as InterMine is concerned, but going forward it's probably safer.
+There isn't much difference between the two as far as InterMine is concerned, but it's probably safer in the longer run.

 The version of Gradle we are using is compatible with Java 11.